elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/nullish-coalescing-operator.md

 ---

-### What is the primary difference between the null-ish coalescing operator and the logical OR operator?
+### How do the nullish coalescing and the logical 'OR' operator differ?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The null-ish coalescing operator only checks for null-ish values, null or undefined, while the logical OR operator, checks for any falsy value.
+  <div><strong>Interview Response:</strong> The nullish coalescing operator only checks for nullish values, null or undefined, while the logical OR operator, checks for any falsy value.
   </div><br />
   <div><strong>Technical Response:</strong> The primary difference is that the Nullish Coalescing Operator (??) returns the right operand only if the left operand is null or undefined, while the Logical OR (||) returns the right operand for any falsy value.
   </div><br />